 Veteran Farmer Assistance and Outreach Program

-Are you a military veteran interested in learning more about farming and getting started in agriculture?
-The Wisconsin Department of Agriculture, Trade and Consumer Protection is able to assist by providing you with access to resources and give guidance on business plan development.
+Are you a military veteran interested in learning more about farming and getting involved in agriculture?
 Taking the first steps to becoming involved in any agriculture enterprise, including farm ownership, should be examined and planned with the same care as any other form of entrepreneurship.
+The Wisconsin Farm Center is able to assist by providing access to resources, giving guidance on developing a business plan to help kick-start a farm, and providing a special logo that can be used on agriculture products.